 14. Changing Action:

 In this improv game, your teen will have to be ready to exercise his mental as well as physical prowess.
-It’s a great way to improve concentration and retain memory.
+It’s a great way to improv concentration and retain memory.

 - Let the teens sit in a circle and one person sits inside to start the game.
 The starter of the game does some action, such as clapping hands while the others watch.
 Now the starter says ‘change’ and starts doing another action, such as rubbing hands together.

 - The teens have to remember the previous action and start clapping their hands.
 Now, when the starter shouts ‘change’ and does a different action, the teens have to start rubbing their hands together.

 - The game will continue this way where all the teens have to mimic the action that the starter was doing before shouting ‘change.’

 The game will teach your teen how to focus and perform in sync.

 - Let all teens stand in a circle while one teen stands in the middle.
 The teen calls out ‘hey’ and all teens have to look directly in some other teen’s face.
 There will be some teens who will be looking away from each other, but some who will realize that they are staring directly at someone else.